CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 Instead,

-1. The runtime loads the built-in `exec` command from the environment bindings as the command to run.
+1. The runtime loads `exec` from the standard library (where `std` itself is a built-in function to get the standard library).
-2. The `exec` command looks up `c++` using the `PATH` environment variable, just like a shell would do.
-It then creates a future representing the execution of the `c++` program.
-This is omitting some detail: the returned data actually contains multiple futures representing things like stdout, exit code, etc.
+2. The `exec` function is applied to the arguments (where `(env = ...)` is setting a non-positional argument that `exec` uses for environment variables). `exec` passes `c++` to the system's `exec` system call, which will look it up in a few fixed places.
+It then returns a _value_ representing the execution of the `c++` program without actually executing it yet.
+This omits some detail; the returned value actually contains multiple values representing things like stdout, exit code, etc.

-Since the last line of our script evaluates to a future, that future is then run to completion, which is what invokes the `c++` program with the given arguments.
+3. The value returned by the last line of our script is then _evaluated_, which is what invokes the `c++` program with the given arguments.

-Thus, `c++` is run only because the future in the last line of the script will run it.
+Thus, `c++` is run only because the value of the last line of the script will run it.

-The `{ env = ... }` is indicating to the `exec` command that the environment should contain the same `PATH` variable as the parent script.
-By default, _all_ commands have an empty environment to make environment usage explicit.
+The `(env = ...)` is indicating to the `exec` command that the environment should contain the same `PATH` variable as the `ergo` process.
+By default, `exec` has an empty environment to make environment usage explicit.
 Most `c++` binaries (`gcc`- or `clang`-based, for example) use the `PATH` to find the system linker (`ld`), so the easiest way to make this work is to forward the script `PATH` (though you could also manually specify `PATH=/usr/bin`).

 ## Syntax and execution
-We'll see more syntax examples in the coming chapters, but as a quick primer to get a grasp of what data is supported, we'll shortly discuss syntax and data here.
+We'll see more syntax examples in the coming chapters, but as a quick primer to get a grasp of what data is supported, we'll shortly discuss syntax here.

 ### Strings have priority
 Like shell languages, bare text is interpreted as a string.
 Strings can contain